darmaproject/darmasuite-v2/README.md

  - WASM smart contracts(TestNet).

 ### PPoS HowTo
-For more detailed instructions on PPoS, see [Darma Cash PPoS Tutorial](https://github.com/darmaproject/wiki/blob/master/dpos.md)
+For more detailed instructions on PPoS, see [Darma Cash Project PPoS Tutorial](https://github.com/darmaproject/wiki/blob/master/dpos.md)

-### Darma Cash DAG
+### Darma Cash Project DAG
-Darma Cash DAG implementation builds outs a main chain from the DAG network of blocks which refers to main blocks (100% reward) and side blocks (10% rewards).
+Darma Cash Project DAG implementation builds outs a main chain from the DAG network of blocks which refers to main blocks (100% reward) and side blocks (10% rewards).
 Side blocks contribute to chain PoW security and thus traditional 51% attacks are not possible on Darma Cash network.
 If Darma Cash network finds another block at the same height, instead of choosing one, Darma Cash include both blocks.
 Thus, rendering the 51% attack futile.

 ## Downloads
 | Operating System | Download                                 |